 Do you have a passion for social justice?

-If you answered yes to these questions, then our Teaching Fellowship is indeed for you!
+If you answered yes to these questions, then our teaching fellowship is indeed for you!

 What's the time commitment?

-The BCC Teaching Fellowship lasts for 1 year.
-Teaching Fellows may apply for a second year of the program.
+The BCC teaching fellowship lasts for 1 year.
+Teaching fellows may apply for a second year of the program.

 For BCC training choirs, teaching fellows should be available every week for rehearsals that last 1.5 hours, arriving half an hour early to set up the room and greet singers as they come into the room.
 The Dorchester Advanced Training choir meets for 1.75 hours.

 Intermediate choirs meet 2 hours every week.
-The Central Advanced Intermediate choir meets for 1.5 hours twice a week.
+The Central Intermediate Advanced choir meets for 1.5 hours twice a week.

 Be available once a week for a check-in with the conductor you work with.

-Be available for 1.5-2 hours on Friday afternoons to meet with the Teaching Fellow cohort.
+Be available for 1.5-2 hours on Friday afternoons to meet with the teaching fellow cohort.